onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 sudo systemctl restart oneprovider.service
 ```

-If you need to start a fresh instance of Oneprovider use the following commands.
+In case you need to start a fresh instance of Oneprovider use the following commands.
 Note
 that this will **remove all users data** managed by this Oneprovider instance:

 ```sh